Jaytechent/Algorithm-checkpoint/README.md

    At every loop (case),once there is VOWEL soundin the sentence, the vowel_counter will add one. we add the BREAK keyword so the sentence is checked for all the vowel sounds from the begining again after meeting a true condition. (looping from the first case again until the end of the last character in the sentence.

-   Line 32 enables us to check the characters one after the other for all the vowels in every single loop
+   Line 32 enables us to check the characters one after the other in the sentence.
+The condition goes from the very first character and go through till the last character without jumping any character.

    Line 35 Give us the word_counter value by adding the ONE to the space_counter value, since the sentence are separated by a single space.